Facebook

 Different treatment options are available for cancers caused by mutated tumor suppressor genes.

-One option is surgery, which can be used to remove the cancerous tissue.
-Additionally, radiation therapy and chemotherapy may be used to kill cancerous cells.
-In some cases, targeted therapies may also be used, such as drugs that block the activity of mutated tumor suppressor genes.
-Recently a new topical treatment has shown positive results in treating cancer cells.
+One option involves using surgery to remove the cancerous tissue.
+Additionally, doctors may use radiation therapy and chemotherapy to kill cancerous cells.
+In some cases, targeted therapies, such as drugs that block the activity of mutated tumor suppressor genes, may also be used.
+Recently, a new topical treatment has shown positive results in treating cancer cells.

 If you have any questions about tumor suppressor genes or your risk of developing cancer, you should speak with a doctor or a genetic counselor.
 They will be able to provide you with more information and answer any questions that you may have.